Postr-Inc/Vader.js/README.md

 ### State Management
-Vaderjs uses partial hydration which is much better than react vdom,  simply pass the ref key to state and only that element will update - no vdom required!!
+Vaderjs uses partial hydration & full reflection

+You can pass a reference to the dom target like an id for the element u want to change - or you can just swap the value and the entire component will rerender

 ```jsx
 let {Component, useState, useRef} = await import('vaderjs/client')